See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting: Methodology

 A perfect supervision signal would attach scale-aligned depths and ground-truth poses to every source-target video pair $(\mathbf{I}_{s},\mathbf{I}_{t}) $, but collecting dense 6-DoF labels is prohibitively expensive.
-Instead, for each target frame, we procedurally create a warped image \(\mathbf{I}_{w}\) and mask \(\mathbf{M}\) that imitate test-time noise through four steps: \textit{(1) Depth prediction.} We use a monocular estimator \cite{yang2024depth} to produce \(\mathbf{D}_{t}\) and lift \(\mathbf{I}_{t}\) into a point cloud. \textit{(2) Random scene re-pose.} We segment the foreground objects using \cite{meyer2025ben}, designate the point corresponding to the center of the largest inscribed circle of the largest object as the world origin, then rotate the point cloud about a random axis by \([-30^{\circ},\,30^{\circ}]\), then translate by $\mathbf{n}\sim\mathcal{N}\!\bigl(\mathbf{0},(\lambda\bar{D})^{2}\mathbf{I}_{3}\bigr)$ (\(\bar{D}\) is mean depth, \(\lambda\) is a scale factor, and $\mathbf{I}_{3}$ is the $3\times3$ identity matrix), yielding a synthetic transform \({\mathbf{T}_w}\). \textit{(3) Forward projection.} We render the transformed point cloud with Z-buffer and bilinear splatting to preserve correct visibility, obtaining a warped image \(\bar{\mathbf{I}}_{t}\) and depth \(\bar{\mathbf{D}}_{t}\), this introduces tearing and stretching artifacts characteristic of real warps. \textit{(4) Back-projection with noise.} We warp reversely with \(\bar{\mathbf{I}}_{t}\) and \(\bar{\mathbf{D}}_{t}\).
+Instead, for each target frame, we procedurally create a warped image \(\mathbf{I}_{w}\) and mask \(\mathbf{M}\) that imitate test-time noise through four steps: \textit{(1) Depth prediction.} We use a monocular estimator \cite{yang2024depth} to produce \(\mathbf{D}_{t}\) and lift \(\mathbf{I}_{t}\) into a point cloud. \textit{(2) Random scene re-pose.} We segment the foreground objects using \cite{meyer2025ben}, designate the point corresponding to the center of the largest inscribed circle of the largest object as the world origin, then rotate the point cloud about a random axis by \([-30^{\circ},\,30^{\circ}]\), then translate by $\mathbf{n}\sim\mathcal{N}\!\bigl(\mathbf{0},(\lambda\bar{D})^{2}\mathbf{I}_{3}\bigr)$ (\(\bar{D}\) is mean depth, \(\lambda\) is a scale factor, and $\mathbf{I}_{3}$ is the $3\times3$ identity matrix), yielding a synthetic transform \({\mathbf{T}_w}\).
+This foreground-centric rotation produces realistic disocclusions around moving objects, whereas arbitrary global rotations tend to introduce largely unstructured noise. \textit{(3) Forward projection.} We render the transformed point cloud with Z-buffer and bilinear splatting to preserve correct visibility, obtaining a warped image \(\bar{\mathbf{I}}_{t}\) and depth \(\bar{\mathbf{D}}_{t}\), this introduces tearing and stretching artifacts characteristic of real warps. \textit{(4) Back-projection with noise.} We warp reversely with \(\bar{\mathbf{I}}_{t}\) and \(\bar{\mathbf{D}}_{t}\).
 As monocular depths are noisy, we perturb the inverse transform \({\mathbf{T}_w^{-1}}\) with pose jitter $\delta\mathbf{T}$ to produce a slightly misaligned yet informative warp \(\mathbf{I}_w\) that mirrors test-time noise.
+This noise injection explicitly mimics depth-induced distortions absent in prior double re-projection schemes.
 The same Z-buffer yields the binary mask \(\mathbf{M}\), whose ragged contours precisely delineate disocclusions at borders and around moving objects, which is far richer than that in earlier work.